vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![Select SAILGP connection](images/select-sailgp-connection.png)

-3. Open the ADMIN schema and double click on the SGP_STRM_PIVOT table.
+3. Open the ADMIN schema and double click on the `SGP_STRM_PIVOT` table.

    ![Add dataset](images/add-dataset.png)

    Each record in this data set represents one second of the race for one particular team.
    At each second of the race, we can see the values of many of the sensors of the boat of each team.

    You see how Oracle Analytics is profiling the columns in the data set.
 It creates histograms and other charts of each of the columns to quickly give you insight into what value there is in them.
-For example, have a look at column B_NAME.
-This shows you that there are 8 countries that are competing (column B_NAME).
-And have a look at LENGTH_RH_BOW_MM, which shows you how far the boat comes out of the water, which has values appear to hover between 0 and 1.5m above the water.
+For example, have a look at column `B_NAME`.
+This shows you that there are 8 countries that are competing (column `B_NAME`).
+And have a look at `LENGTH_RH_BOW_MM`, which shows you how far the boat comes out of the water, which has values appear to hover between 0 and 1.5m above the water.

    These graphs are a great way to quickly get a first idea about your data.

 4. Configure the details of the dataset

-   Now at the bottom of the screen, click on SGP_STRM_PIVOT to configure the details of the dataset.
+   Now at the bottom of the screen, click on `SGP_STRM_PIVOT` to configure the details of the dataset.

    ![Details dataset](images/details-dataset.png)

-5. Modify TIME_GRP column
+5. Modify `TIME_GRP` column

    This attribute contains the time in the race, in seconds.
 For example, -30 indicates 30 seconds before the start of the race.
 Value 0 indicates the start of the race, et cetera.

    Right now it is classified as a METRIC (visible because of the # symbol).
 However, we will not use this attribute to calculate, therefore we will convert this into an ATTRIBUTE.

-   Click the header of the TIME_GRP column, then click the value next to "Treat As" and change it to "Attribute".
+   Click the header of the `TIME_GRP` column, then click the value next to "Treat As" and change it to "Attribute".

    ![Change TIME_GRP to attribute](images/change-timegrp-to-attribute.png)